-hey're grown up before you know it.
-Moms everywhere understand how it can feel like just yesterday that we brought our kids home from the hospital; then before we realize it, they're going off to school, taking driver's training and looking at colleges.
-As a mother myself, I marvel with each New Year at how quickly the time flies as our children age, learn, mature and grow into exceptional people.
+BY SANDY SMITH They're grown up before you know it.
+Monas everywhere male is tand how at can feel like just yesternlay that we brought our kids home from the hispatal: they're going off to school, taking driver's training and holong at codleges.
+As a mother myself, I marvel with each New Year at how quickly the time flies as our children age, learn, mature and grow into exceptomal people.

-National School Choice Week is next week - a great time to reflect on how blessed our family has been by the tremendous teachers and educators who have taken our kids under their wings and provided them with the sort of quality education they are going to need to succeed throughout their lives.
-Our family has been fortunate enough to have the opportunity to choose to enroll our children in the Michigan Virtual Charter Academy, one of Michigan's great charter public schools that specializes in a learning style that enables our kids to thrive.
-Each of our children has one chance at childhood and one chance at an education that will prepare them to take on the world.
-There's little wonder why parents continue to clamor for these kinds of choices.
-And according to a new study from one of the nation's most prestigious education research organizations, having choices in our children's education really pays off.

-Earlier this month, Stanford University's widely respected Center for Research on Education Outcomes published a study analyzing the difference charter public schools are making for kids in communities across the nation.
-It found that here in Michigan, students enrolled in charter public schools are performing remarkably better than in traditional public schools and getting significantly more out of each and every school year.
-According to the study, 35 percent of Michigan charters show better learning gains in reading for their students than the traditional school district in which the charter is located.
-Only 2 percent of charters show lower learning gains.
-Even more impressive - 42 percent of Michigan charters perform better than their traditional counterparts in math, while only 6 percent perform at a lower level.
+National School Choice Week is next week - a great time to peffect on how blessed our facesy has been by the tremendous teachers and educators who have taken our kids under their wings and provided them with the sort of quality education.
+Her are going to need to succeed throughout their lives.
+Our family has been fortunate. enough to have the appointmite to choose to enroll our children. in the Michigan Virmat Charter.
+Academy one of Michigan's great charter public schools that specializes in a learning style. that eight/es our kids to thrive.
+Each of our eletteren basone. cleaner at chiefflungl and one chance at an education that will prepare them to take on the world.
+There's little wunder Why panents continue to change for those kinds of choices.
+And according to a new study from one of the nation's most prestigious education research organizations, basing choices at our children's education really pays off in traditional public schools and getting signifleantly grope out of each and every school year.
+According to the study, 35 perrent of Michigan clearters show. better learning gains in reading for their students than the traditional school district in which the charter is incated, Univ 2. percent of charters show lower learning sains.
+Even alone bapressive 42 percent of Martisgan charters perform better. than then traditional counterparts in earth, while only ripercent performat a lower level.